Gothra, Rewari: Educational establishments

 Haryana's second Sainik School is situated in Gothra.
 It was inaugurated in 2008 by the former CM Bhupender Singh Hooda.
 This school covers an area of 56 acres.

 Transportation

 Rewari is about 95 kilometers from Delhi and is well connected by roadways and railways.
 More than 40 trains connect Rewari Junction station to New Delhi and amongst them Garib Rath (12215) is the fastest one that covers this distance in 1.5 hours.
 Regular bus service is also available with pick up points spread across different places in Delhi and Gurgaon.
+Taxis are fairly common and tend to be the most reliable source of transportation around.
 The nearest villages to Gothra are Nandha, Balwari, Nangla, Mamria, and Pali.